LucoLab/RNASEQ/README.md

 Then you will pass also the matrice containing all your reads count per gene and per sample.You did that the step before.
 You have to give the names of the condition you want to compare between each others to make the script works correctly.

+NB  : diff_expRscript need some R packages to work.
+After first launch if packages are not installed it will complain and tell you the package missing.

 ```R
 	Rscript diff_expRscript ${PATH_TO_SCRIPT}/diff_exp.R  --dir ${PATH_TO_DATA}/[DIR_NAME] --cond1 [COND1]  --cond2 [COND2]  ${PATH_TO_DATA}/[DESIGN.csv] ${PATH_TO_DATA}/[GENE_READ_COUNT.csv] > ${PATH_TO_DATA}/logR/[ANY_NAME].out
 ```